China state paper urges calm after blockchain stocks, bitcoin soar

 “The rise of blockchain technology was accompanied by that of cryptocurrencies, but innovation in blockchain technology does not mean we should speculate in virtual currencies,” it said.

-The government cracked down on the country’s cryptocurrency industry in 2017 with regulators banning the practice of creating and selling virtual currencies or tokens and shutting local cryptocurrency trading exchanges, saying they were facilitating illegal fundraising and pyramid schemes.

-Chinese officials, however, said at the time that research into blockchain technology was still encouraged although Xi’s comments were the first time Beijing had publicly thrown such support behind the sector.

-Beijing is also creating its own central bank-issued digital currency to cut the costs of circulating paper money and boost policymakers’ control of money supply.

-Reporting by Brenda Goh in Shanghai and Cheng Leng in Beijing; Editing by Jacqueline Wong and Giles Elgood
+Beijing is also creating its own central bank-issued digital currency to cut the costs of circulating traditional paper money and boost policymakers’ control of money supply.
+(Reporting by Brenda Goh in Shanghai Editing by Jacqueline Wong)